-Step 8 Select Default for Advanced Settings in this example.
+Step 9 Select Default for Advanced Settings in this example.

-- Default: indicates that the following advanced settings use the default configurations. - CNs: Three CNs are deployed by default. - Parameter Template: The default database parameter template is associated with the cluster. - Tag: By default, no tag is added to the cluster. - Encrypt DataStore: This parameter is disabled by default, indicating that the database is not encrypted. - Custom: Select this option to configure the following advanced parameters: CNs, Parameter Template, Tag, Encrypt DataStore

-Step 9 Click Create Now.
-The Confirm page is displayed.

-Step 10 Click Submit.
+- Default: indicates that the following advanced settings use the default configurations. - CNs: Three CNs are deployed by default. - Parameter Template: The default database parameter template is associated with the cluster. - Custom: Select this option to configure the following advanced parameters: CNs, Parameter Template - Step 10 Click Create Now.
+The Confirm page is displayed. - Step 11 Click Submit.